Chrysler Sebring

 The Chrysler Sebring (/ˈsiːbrɪŋ/ SEE-bring) is a mid-size automobile manufactured and marketed by Chrysler from 1995 to 2010 in convertible (three generations), sedan (two generations), and coupe (two generations) body styles.
 Both coupe generations were a Chrysler design with engineering input from Mitsubishi and were built at Mitsubishi’s Normal, Illinois facility (operated then by Diamond-Star Motors).
 The range was introduced in 1995, with the Coupe replacing the Chrysler LeBaron coupe.
 In 1996 Chrysler introduced the convertible, replacing its LeBaron counterpart.

 In 2000, (then) DaimlerChrysler presented the redesigned Sebrings — Sedan, Coupe, and Convertible — at the New York Auto Show for model year 2001.
 The Coupe used a variant of the Mitsubishi Eclipse ST Platform, while the sedan and convertible used the Chrysler JR platform successors to the Chrysler Cirrus.
 The coupe was discontinued after 2005.

 The third generation sedan was introduced for 2007, and a revised convertible the following year.
 New options included all-wheel drive on sedans and an available retractable metal top for the convertible.
 All Sebring models were replaced by the Chrysler 200 for the 2011 model year.

 First generation (FJ/JX; 1995)

 The Chrysler Sebring was introduced as a coupe for 1995, and as a convertible in 1996, both models replacing the Chrysler LeBaron convertible and coupe.
 The convertible was built off the Chrysler JA platform also used for the Cirrus sedan, while the coupe was based on the Mitsubishi Eclipse.

-The Sebring was named after Sebring, Florida, site of the renowned car endurance race the 12 Hours of Sebring.
-The name has first been used by Chrysler's Plymouth division as a trim level of the Satellite mid-size coupe of the 1970s.
+The Sebring was named after Sebring, Florida, site of the car endurance race the 12 Hours of Sebring.
+The name was first used by Chrysler's Plymouth division as a trim level of the Satellite mid-size coupe in the 1970s.